Skip to Main Content

 Using the Checklist

-Using a checklist can help you apply the four factors fairly and consistently.
-It also serves as helpful documentation if your use is ever questioned.
+Using a fair use checklist can help you apply the four factors consistently and document your decision.

-💡 Tip: A checklist does not guarantee legal protection, but it shows that you made a good faith effort to comply with copyright law.
+A checklist does not guarantee legal protection, but it shows that you made a good faith effort to comply with copyright law.

-You can save or print a completed checklist for your records or departmental compliance.
+📥 Save or print a completed checklist for your records or departmental compliance.